 - As the Greater Southern Waterfront takes shape over the next five to 10 years, residents will get to enjoy more lifestyle attractions here.

 - Healthcare facilities are easily accessible from the Bukit Merah BTO as well.
-The nearest hospital, Alexandra Hospital, is an eight-minute drive away.
+The nearest hospital, Alexandra Hospital, is an 8-minute drive away.
 Another option nearby is Singapore General Hospital.
 For minor ailments, residents can take a 15-minute bus ride to Bukit Merah Polyclinic.

 - If you manage to snag a flat here, you can expect a healthy capital appreciation, especially given its proximity to the Greater Southern Waterfront.
-For instance, four-room flats in the area that just hit MOP are selling as high as S$968,000.
+For instance, 4-room flats in the area that just hit MOP are selling as high as S$968,000.

 May 2021 Bukit Merah BTO — The Cons